 To successfully navigate a career change and become a teacher, you’ll need a teaching-focused resume and cover letter that showcase your transferable skills.
 The decision to change careers can be life-changing and daunting, but you can carefully navigate these stormy waters with some preparation.

 Before you switch career paths, be sure to do your research and make sure you are making your decision for the right reason.
-You probably had to go through a course of study and develop a range of skills to be successful in your current job.
+You probably had to go through a course of study and develop a range of skills to succeed in your current job.
 You’ll have to demonstrate a new, specific set of skills to succeed as a teacher, and you may also need to return to school to complete or update your education to be ready for the change.
 Be sure to weigh these factors in your consideration if you decide that teaching is the right career path for you.

 Becoming a teacher will require the same effort.
 However, being an educator is worth it!
 Educating students of any age allows you to share your knowledge, be a good mentor to others, and set individuals on the path to success.
 Great educators help students succeed, and successful students become people who make positive contributions to their communities.
 In this sense, being a teacher is a great investment in your community’s future and well-being.